anuvihas-sk/Cipher-Text-Indentifier/README.md

 - `-i, --identify` : Identify the type of cipher.
 - `-d, --decrypt <key>` : Decrypt the cipher text with the provided key.
-- `-a, --analyze` : Analyze the frequency of letters in the cipher text.
-`

 ## Contributing